microsoft/sqlworkshops/SQLServerMLServices/README.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/Microsoft/sqlworkshops/blob/master/graphics/textbubble.png?raw=true"> <h2>About this Workshop</h2>

 Welcome to this Microsoft solutions workshop on *Machine Learning in SQL Server*.
 In this workshop, you'll learn how to use SQL Server (Version 2019 or higher) to implement a complete Data Science solution using Machine Learning.
-You'll do this using a team-based process to implement your solution.
+You'll do this using a team-based process to implement your solution, and we provide a complete set of steps, project documents and more.
+This course can be used as a template for a production-ready project.

 The focus of this workshop is to understand how to create a machine learning solution completely within SQL Server.